pquentin/blog/content/2017-07-17_generating_json.md

 right?
-While it would be possible to rewrite this as an iterative algorithm, it's still going to traverse the whole tree, and the iterative algorithm will only be harder to read for marginal gains, and this is the kind of optimizations that CPython avoids doing.
+While it would be possible to rewrite this as an iterative algorithm, it's still going to traverse the whole tree, and the iterative algorithm will only be harder to read for marginal gains, and this is the kind of optimization that CPython avoids doing.
 And if your JSON is so deep that you exceed the recursion limit, you have other problems to solve first. :)